cynthialmy/cynthialmy.github.io/_posts/2025-02-02-procurement-ai.md

 ## Learnings and Reflections

 AI adoption in enterprise procurement depends heavily on change management alongside model choices.
-Users need trustworthy answers, and trust is built through transparency rather than perfection.
+Buyers need trustworthy answers, and trust is built through transparency rather than perfection.
 Starting narrow with clear risk boundaries accelerates scaling far more than launching broadly with loose constraints.
 Enterprise AI must be safe, explainable, and grounded in source documents, or it will not be used regardless of its technical capability.

 The highest-leverage product management work in this domain is designing decision boundaries, anticipating failure modes, and structuring systems that degrade safely under uncertainty.
 The AI is a component.
 The product is the decision system that surrounds it.